 Standing in line behind top rank monster movies like Them! are the also-ran titles such as this offering from the producers of Ray Harryhausen’s The Beast from 20,000 Fathoms.
 Leaning heavily on the earlier hits, the makers of The Black Scorpion whipped up a derivative thriller to compete with other insect horrors in the Big Bug Year 1957: The Deadly Mantis (May 26), Beginning of the End (June 28), and Scorpion (October 11).

 The film’s first half hour feels like padding.
 Violent volcanic eruptions lay waste to a vast area of rural Mexico.
 Smoke billows as a portentous voiceover warns that nature is on the rampage.
-Geologists Hank Scott (Richard Denning) and Artur Ramos (Carlos Rivas) interrupt their researches to help the local relief efforts as best they can with, and meet the beautiful cattlewoman Teresa Alvarez (Mara Corday) dueña of Rancho Miraflores.
+Geologists Hank Scott (Richard Denning) and Artur Ramos (Carlos Rivas) interrupt their researches to help with the local relief efforts as best they can, and meet the beautiful cattlewoman Teresa Alvarez (Mara Corday), dueña of Rancho Miraflores.
 Released from volcanic vents in the Earth, giant scorpions terrorize the already panicky campesinos.
 Our two heroes spearhead the scientific investigation with the Mexican authorities.
-A crane lowers them into one a deep fissures to find out what other horrors are hidden below.
+A crane lowers them into a deep fissure to find out what other horrors are hidden below.

 The Beast from 20,000 Fathoms producers Dietz and Melford, having lost the services of Ray Harryhausen to Columbia’s Charles H. Schneer, must have been directed to the only other ace stop motion animators at work in Hollywood.
 Frustrated in his attempts to repeat the success of King Kong, Willis O’Brien’s personal fantasy projects time and again fell prey to abusive producers.
 Obie’s name might end up on the credits for the sake of status, as happened with 1960’s The Lost World, but few producers let him make a real creative contribution.
 One of them snuck away to Tokyo with his story about a monster called Prometheus, which eventually became King Kong vs. Godzilla.
 Another project was split in two, with each half produced in Mexico as The Brave One and The Beast of Hollow Mountain.
 The latter film used weak stop-motion work done by other animators.